 1. Old folks are sometimes asked to get two shots “just in case” because the flu vaccine is only about 60% effective in helping your body build up a lifelong immunity to a specific strain.
 It has nothing to do with lasting 6 months.
 Getting it twice just gives you two shots at the 60% success rate.

-2. Doctors recommend vaccinations every year because the flu virus is in a constant state of adaptation and mutation, rendering older vaccines obsolete for the current strain even though most do indeed last for your lifetime and will help protect you against related strains and even generally increase your immune system.
+3. Doctors recommend vaccinations every year because the flu virus is in a constant state of adaptation and mutation rendering older vaccines obsolete for the current strain even some do indeed last for your lifetime and will help protect you against related strains and even generally increase your immune system.

 And yes, there are strains like smallpox that you can get multiple times, but usually our immune system kicks ass…for a lifetime!
 Meaning, if you get a flu shot every year, you will avoid many dozens of flu strains for life.
 The problem is that the flu constantly evolves so it “feels” like it’s not for life because you may only encounter a particular strain once in your life either from a vaccine or the live version.